Topics

 If a family can afford to take in a child as adoptive parents, don't they have some money to spare and feed their adoptee a somewhat balanced diet three times a day?

-Although what they eat and caloric intake may differ from family to family, those changes don’t necessarily lead to a change in what I call their base weight.
+Although what they eat and caloric intake may differ from family to family, those changes are not necessarily "environmental changes" that cause changes in weight.
 Just because the adoptive parents are thin does not mean that adoptees will become thin even if they eat the same diet.

-On the contrary, a fundamental change in weight and body shape occurs when one’s base weight itself goes up due to intestinal starvation, which requires three (+one) factors to be induced.
+On the contrary, I believe that a fundamental increase in weight and body shape occurs when one’s set-point weight itself goes up, which is induced by intestinal starvation.

 [Related article]